xbasset/instruct/docs/instruct_file_format.md

 ## Advanced Templating Techniques

-To accommodate the unique requirements and capabilities of different LLM models within a single PT file, advanced templating techniques are employed.
+To accommodate the unique requirements and capabilities of different LLM models within a single Instruct file, advanced templating techniques are employed.
 This approach allows developers to specify model-specific prompts and logic, ensuring optimal interaction with each model's unique interpretation and response characteristics.

 ### Example of Model-Specific Templating

 Consider a scenario where different models, such as `mistral-medium`, `gpt-4-turbo`, and `mistral-large`, require tailored prompts to achieve the same task.
-The `.pt` file can contain directives (shebangs) and conditional templating to customize the prompt for each model:
+The `.instruct` file can contain directives (shebangs) and conditional templating to customize the prompt for each model:

 ```plaintext
 #! mistral:instruct